jeongl/Weather-app/README.md

 This app requires [Node.js](https://nodejs.org/) v6.2+ to run.

 For development, the node_modules have to be installed.
 Running the custom command starts a custom server, vs using the supplied next.js server.
 This is useful, because all requests to Dark Sky are proxied, as they allow no CORS requests.
+A proxy call to Dark Sky is defined as one of the routes.

 ```sh
 $ npm install